Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Address: 288 Nam Ky Khoi Nghia, Ward 8, District 3

 The alley is decorated thanks to a graffiti project of some young people.
-They sketched the portraits of the Vietnamese and colored them, made the area more outstanding and dynamic.
+They sketched the portraits of the Vietnamese and colored them, making the area more outstanding and dynamic.

 Stay at a top-rated hotel in Ho Chi Minh City's city center: